Reigning Sound

 Reigning Sound was an American rock and roll band originally based in Memphis, Tennessee, United States.

-As of 2019, along with fronting Reigning Sound, Cartwright also reformed his past band Greg Oblivian and the Tip Tops.
-In 2020, he also reformed with the original "Memphis lineup" of Reigning Sound is once again playing shows with the outfit's first incarnation.
+As of 2019, along with fronting Reigning Sound, Greg Cartwright also reformed his past band Greg Oblivian and the Tip Tops.
+In 2020, he also reformed with the original "Memphis lineup" of Reigning Sound once again playing shows with the outfit's first incarnation.
 In a June 8, 2022, message on the group's Facebook page, Cartwright formally announced the end of Reigning Sound.

 History

 Reigning Sound was formed in 2001 by Memphis garage punk musician Greg Cartwright (vocals/guitar), who is also known for his bands the Compulsive Gamblers and the Oblivians.
 Originally, the Memphis-based band featured Cartwright, Jeremy Scott (bass), Greg Roberson (drums) and Alex Greene (keyboards and guitar).
 However, after Cartwright and his family re-located to Asheville, North Carolina in 2004, bassist David Wayne Gay, drummer Lance Wille, and keyboardist Dave Amels joined Cartwright until October 2011 with Amels continuing until 2019.

 Reigning Sound's debut was Two Sides to Every Man, a three-song 7", released in May 2001; one month later came their first full-length album Break Up, Break Down (Sympathy for the Record Industry).
 With its country-folk melodies, the first album was to be an early blueprint of where Cartwright's songwriting was headed.

 Time Bomb High School (In the Red) was released in August 2002, and is known for its polished sound, pop hooks and delicate balance of classic R&B and rock & roll.
 Aside from the originals on the album, Cartwright blended in cover songs like "Stormy Weather" and "Brown Paper Sack", producing them in the same recognizable sound the band had developed.